openhab/openhab-docs/_addons_bindings/zwave/readme.md

 ## Supported Things

 The ZWave binding provides support for a large number of devices (currently 802 devices from 114 manufacturers).
 See the [full list of supported things](doc/things.md).
-Note: As of OpenHAB 4.1 Controllers based on Silabs SDK 7 are partially supported.
+Note: As of OpenHAB 4.1 700 chip Controllers are fully supported.
+800 chip controllers and
-For SDK 7 controllers "Classic" inclusion (node numbers 1-232) is supported, but the higher power Long Range inclusion (node numbers over 255) is not.
+800 chip devices are supported for "Classic" inclusion (node numbers 1-232), but not for Long Range (LR) inclusion (node numbers over 255).

 ### ZWave Serial Adapter